hanjingo/doc/interview.md

 For more info, see: [Searching Algorithm Summary#Linear Search](ALGO/search.md)

+#### Describe the Binary Search Algorithm.

+Binary search is an efficient algorithm for finding a target value within a sorted array.
+It works by repeatedly dividing the search interval in half.
+It compares the target to the middle element; if they are not equal, it eliminates the half where the target cannot lie and continues searching the remaining half.
+Binary search requires the array to be sorted and can be implemented both iteratively and recursively.

+For more info, see: [Searching Algorithm Summary#Binary Search](ALGO/search.md)

 #### How does Binary Search work?

 Binary Search divides a sorted array in half repeatedly, narrowing down the search space by comparing the target with the mid until finding the target or exhausting the elements.